-5.4 Tidal/Coastal
+6.4 Tidal/Coastal

-The East Head to Littlehampton flood risk coastal modelling study (2016) has been used to understand the tidal and coastal flood risk along the Local Plan area.
-The tidal mapping provides information for present day Flood Zone 3b, 3a and 2 (Appendix D) and for the for the climate change event for the years 2070 and 2115 (Appendix E).
+The Arun to East Head and Chichester harbour coastal models have been updated as part of this SFRA to understand the tidal and coastal flood risk along the Local Plan area.
+The tidal mapping provides information for present day Flood Zone 3b, 3a and 2 (Appendix D) and for the for the climate change event for the years 2091 and 2121 (Appendix E).
+A model report for the updates made to the model as part of the SFRA can be found in Appendix M.

-5.5 Surface Water
+6.5 Surface Water